mgabriele1/idm221-meg394/Docs/Layout, Sizing, Poisitoning, Background.md

 ### Overflow
 - what the text that doesn't fit in the box will do
 - scroll, hidden, etc
+- overflow: auto
+    - when something doesn't look the way you want it to
 ---
 ## Margins, Border, Padding
 Margins